 The Gili Islands

-When people say “Gili Islands” is made up of the 3 islands – Gili Trawangan, Gili Meno and Gili Air.
-This is the even though there are many gilis (small islands) around the main island of Lombok.
+When people say “Gili Islands” is made up of the 3 islands, it entails these 3 – Gili Trawangan, Gili Meno and Gili Air.
+This is even though there are many gilis (small islands) around the main island of Lombok.

 The Gili islands are located about a 90 minutes fast boat ride away from Bali or a 10-minute fast boat ride from Lombok.
 The islands are very tiny and there is no transport on any of them except for foot, bicycle or cidomo (donkey and cart).